Siva-Bandaru/Credit-Card-Default-Payments-Detection/README.md

 - Performed training on data set.
 - Predicting the model by using test data set.
-- Evaluated the model by F1 score and confusion matrix.
+- Evaluated the model by using F1 score,K Fold Cross validation and confusion matrix.
-- Evaluating the model using K Fold Cross validation.
 - Testing the trained model with new dataset

 - Logistic Regression
 - Naive bayes
 - Random Forest